 - Notify co-workers of the emergency and activate the fire alarm system.
 Position yourself with your back to the closest exit and then use the P.A.S.S. technique:

 - P…pull the safety pin from the handle.

 - A…aim at the base of the fire.

 - S…sweep from side to side at the base of the fire.

-- If you are not able to put out the fire, quickly gather your keys, wallet and ID, if safe to do so.
+- If you are not able to put out the fire, quickly gather your keys, wallet and ID, if safe to do so, and evacuate the building.

 - Take shallow breaths through your nose and use a filter such as a shirt or towel.